RoheLab/fastRG/README.md

 parametersOnly # if TRUE, then the wrapper only returns the X and S matrix that would otherwise be sent to fastRG.

-simple         # if TRUE, samples a simple graph by setting PoissonEdges = directed = multiEdges = FALSE PoissonEdges   # See details directed       # See details selfLoops      # See details
+simple         # if TRUE, samples a simple graph by setting PoissonEdges = directed = multiEdges = FALSE PoissonEdges   # See Details directed       # See Details selfLoops      # See Details returnEdgeList # See Values
 ```

 Details
 ------------
-fastRG samples a Bernoulli gRDPG where $\lambda_{ij} = X_i' S X_j$ and the probability of an edge $(i,j)$ is $1 - exp(-\lambda_{ij})$.
+fastRG samples a Poisson gRPG where $\lambda_{ij} = X_i' S Y_j$ is the rate parameter for edge $i,j$.
+If multiEdges is set to FALSE, then it samples a Bernoulli gRPG where the probability of edge $(i,j)$ is $1 - exp(-\lambda_{ij})$.
 In sparse graphs, this is a good approximation to having edge probabilities $\lambda_{ij}$.
-If multiEdges is set to TRUE, then it samples a Poisson gRDPG where $\lambda_{ij} = X_i' S X_j$.
 Arugments can keep self loops or keep the graph directed.

 sbm, dcsbm, dcOverlapping, and dcMixed are wrappers for fastRG that sample the Stochastic Blockmodel, Degree Corrected Stochastic Blockmodel, the Degree Corrected Overlapping Stochastic Blockmodel, and the Degree Corrected Mixed Membership Stochastic Blockmodel.
-To remove Degree correction, set theta = rep(1, n).
+To remove Degree correction, set theta = rep(1, n) or set theta equal to the number of desired nodes $n$.

 If selfLoops == T, then fastRG retains the selfloops.
 If selfLoops == F, then fastRG uses a poisson approximation to the binomial in the following sense: Let $M\sim poisson(\sum_{uv} \lambda_{uv})$ be the number of edges. fastRG approximates edge probabilities of $Poisson(\lambda_{ij})$ with  $Binomial(M, \lambda_{ij}/\sum_{uv}\lambda_{uv})$.
 This approximation is good when total edges is order $n$ or larger and $\max \lambda_{ij}$ is order constant or smaller.

 If directed == T, then fastRG does not symmetrize the graph.
 If directed == F, then fastRG symmetrizes S and A.